Bridging Loan – Finance £10k To £250m, Written Terms in 2 Hours

 Open options are usually more expensive, and you will need to prove that you can afford the monthly interest costs.

-As such, the underwriting process tends to be more complex, with the lender requiring more information.
+As such, the underwriting process tends to be more complex, with the bridging finance lender requiring more information.
 This may result in the process taking longer to complete.

-Closed options represent a much lower risk as there are no monthly repayments to be made and, therefore, are usually the better option.
+Closed options represent a much lower risk as there are no monthly repayments to be made and, therefore, are usually the better option for most bridging loans.

-Regardless of the type of finance options, a solid repayment strategy is vitally important to reduce the risk taken.
+Regardless of the type of finance options, a solid repayment strategy is vitally important to reduce the risk associated with bridging loans not being repaid.

 Bridging loan uses